johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 ### Chunking with Kernel Memory serverless

 With our `IKernelMemory` ready to go, we now need a way to chunk documents.
 Deep down, this is achieved by acquiring the document we want to chunk from blob storage and passing it to `_memory.ImportDocumentAsync` with the name of the index we want to process into.
+You can see examples of this usage in the [Kernel Memory docs](https://microsoft.github.io/kernel-memory/serverless).

 However, it's often helpful to have a number of other things in place to manage: